UPPER SCHOOL COUNCILS, CLUBS, AND LEADERSHIP OPPORTUNITIES

 MIDDLE SCHOOL ADMISSIONS HOST

 The Middle School Admissions Hosts program is a leadership opportunity given to existing Middle School students to assist the Admissions office during the enrollment and acceptance process of new Middle School students.
-The Admissions Hosts take prospective students on campus tours, introduce them to teachers and students and provides follow up communication.
-Admissions Hosts welcome new students to campus and ensure that he/she is properly acclimated to the LCA culture.
+The Admissions Hosts take prospective students on campus tours, introduce them to teachers and students, and provide follow-up communication.
+Admissions Hosts welcome new students to campus and ensure that they are is properly acclimated to the LCA culture.
 In addition, Admission Hosts participate on an as-needed basis in Community Preview days and other on-campus events.

-To be considered for the Middle School Admissions Hosts program, students must exhibit a love for Jesus, a love for LCA, show evidence of an attitude and academic success that reflect an understanding of the importance of school, a strong work ethic, evidence of appropriate manners and be respected by peers and teachers.
+To be considered for the Middle School Admissions Hosts program, students must exhibit a love for Jesus and for LCA, show evidence of an attitude and academic success that reflect an understanding of the importance of school, a strong work ethic, and evidence of appropriate manners, and be respected by peers and teachers.

 MIDDLE SCHOOL STUDENT COUNCIL